 Our inclusion criteria are grounded in international human rights law, drawing on the frameworks of PACE Resolution 1900, Memorial, Freedom House, and Freedom Now.
-We distinguish between prisoners of conscience and individuals subject to politically motivated prosecution, and we credit our primary sources on every case page.
+We distinguish prisoners of conscience from people subject to politically motivated prosecution, and every case page credits the organization that documented it.

 “We are an independent project.
 We do not duplicate the primary documentation work done by frontline organizations — we make their work more accessible to English-language audiences who would not otherwise encounter it.”